KM6IAU/diy-repeater-guy/README.md

 # DIY Repeater Guy
-This project, while perhaps not so aptly named, establishes a framework and toolkit to construct phrases based on the voice used on the S-COM 7330 repeater controller (and perhaps other SCOM repeater controllers).
+This project, while perhaps not so aptly named, establishes a framework and toolkit to construct phrases based on the voice used on the S-COM 7330 repeater controller (and perhaps other S-COM repeater controllers).
 The voice is that of professional voiceover talent, [Sean Caldwell](https://www.seancaldwell.com/).

 ## Prerequisites